hpi-swa-lab/squeak-tracedebugger/docs/re22/product-visions.md

   - from the submorphs list of a widget, navigate to the context frame that added this submorph
   - provide means to jump to the relevant stack frame for a selected state
   - from a visual state displayed in the TraceDebugger(‘s inspectors), directly step to the next or previous changed state
-  - update spawned inspectors during stepping
+  - update spawned inspectors during stepping (non-snapshot inspectors)

 ### Debug Morphic rendering

-*(different intentions, but similar problems to [Explore Morphic construction/rendering/event handling](#explore-morphic-constructionrenderingevent-handling)*
+*(different intentions, but similar problems to [Explore Morphic construction/rendering/event handling](#explore-morphic-constructionrenderingevent-handling)*)

 - **Roles:**
   - System expert: efficiently navigate to the cause of a particular detail, good overall knowledge of the static system